NCORE 2022 Student Scholars Program

 - Complete Application

-- Attend Welcome and Student Scholar Orientation on Tuesday, May 26
+- Attend Welcome and Student Scholar Orientation on Tuesday, May 31, at 7:00 a.m.

-- Submit 500 word (minimum) reflection of NCORE experience
+- Submit 500 word (minimum) reflection of NCORE experience—due Friday, June 10.

 Student Scholar Presentation Requirements

-Each student scholar will be required to choose and present one of the following three formats at NCORE 2020.
+Each student scholar will be required to choose and present one of the following three formats at the NCORE 2022 conference in Portland, Oregon.
 If you select either the Poster Session or Concurrent Workshop presentation and your proposal is not selected, you will be asked to present the Conversation Starter Pecha Kucha Session.

 To meet the requirements for this program choice, prospective student scholars must meet the call for poster sessions submission deadline and be selected for presentation.
-Poster sessions are programmed to be presented on Thursday, May 28, 2020.
+Poster sessions are programmed to be presented on Thursday, June 3 during the conference in Portland.

 This program choice is available to all student scholars.
 Pecha Kucha is a concise presentation style in which the presenter tells a story with 20 slides and allocating 20 seconds per slide.
 This will provide you with a total presentation duration of six minutes and 20 seconds.
 Each presentation will be followed by a brief question and answer segment.
 Some examples are as follows: